daanbrugmans/ru-conversational-ai-24-25/CALQ_notes.md

 ## Paper 6: Dialogue Agents 101: A Beginner’s Guide to Critical Ingredients for Designing Effective Conversation, by Kumar et al.
 **C**ore quote(s):
 - [...]
 [W]e [...] offer a panoramic view of the various constituents comprising a dialogue-based system, elucidate the individual tasks involved in their development, and highlight the typical datasets and state-of-the-art methodologies employed for designing and evaluating these components.
+- [...]
+[W]e propose the [UNIT](https://github.com/LCS2-IIITD/UNIT) dataset, a unified dialogue dataset comprising approximately four million conversations.
+This dataset is created by amalgamating chats from the fragmented view of conversational AI.
+Specifically, we consider the 39 datasets listed in Table 1 and extract natural language conversations from each of them.

 **A**rgument(s):
 Kumar et al. provide the reader an overview of relevant aspects in regards to the design and development of conversational agents.